mrwatson-de/fmworkmate.github.io/help.md

 {% capture big-picture %}

 > 🌌 Are you lacking the big picture?

+- Maybe you need an [Overview of  MrWatson's Tools](mrwatsons-tools.html#overview) to see where they fit in to the big picture?
-- Take a look at how MrWatson's Tools work together as [a system of integrated tools](a-system-of-integrated-tools.html)
+- Alternatively, take a look at how MrWatson's Tools work together as [a system of integrated tools](a-system-of-integrated-tools.html)
 - Check out the [Case Study: Backporting an e-Invoice Solution for GBS GmbH](case-study-backporting-e-invoice-solution-gbs.html) for a real-world example of how fmWorkMate & co. worked together to solve a bunch of problems.

 {% endcapture %}<section class="fullwidth mrw-green-bg">{{ big-picture | markdownify }}</section>